What You Need to Know About Fasting While Breastfeeding

 Eat a Healthy Diet

 This way, you will provide your body (and breast milk) all of the essential nutrients that you and your baby need for healthy growth.
 You can try tracking your food to keep track of what you are feeding your body.
-You want the foods to eat to fuel your body, rather than deplete it.
-So pick lots of healthy fats like avocados, wild salmon, flax seeds, and eat plenty of fruits and vegetables.
+You want the foods you eat to fuel your body, rather than deplete it.
+Pick lots of healthy fats like avocados, wild salmon, flax seeds, and eat plenty of fruits and vegetables.

-Some mothers may also watch their carbohydrate intake while fasting, I don’t recommend this at first, especially as your body learns this new way of eating, but do stick to healthy, complex carbs like sweet potatoes, quinoa, and fresh fruits.
+Some mothers may also watch their carbohydrate intake while fasting.
+I don’t recommend this at first, especially as your body learns this new way of eating.
+You should stick to healthy, complex carbs like sweet potatoes, quinoa, and fresh fruits.

 Stay Rested